-In recent months, the hypothesis has been branded as a conspiracy theory.
-Today, some intelligence experts admit that they seriously consider the possibility that the Covid-19 coronavirus pandemic may have arisen from an accident in Chinese research laboratories.
+In recent months the hypothesis has been branded a conspiracy theory.
+Today, some intelligence experts admit they are seriously considering the possibility that the Covid-19 coronavirus pandemic may have arisen from an accident in Chinese research laboratories.

-"After extensive research, scientists in the US and elsewhere have determined that the new coronavirus strain discovered in China in December is of natural origin, but are seriously considering that the path to human infection may have begun in Chinese laboratories in Wuhan. ", he writes Jenna McLaughlin by Yahoo News.
+“After extensive research, scientists in the US and elsewhere have determined that the new strain of the coronavirus discovered in China in December is of natural origin, but they are seriously considering that the pathway to human infection may have begun in Chinese laboratories in Wuhan ”, he writes Jenna McLaughlin by Yahoo News.

 Little transparency from Beijing

 One reason for the suspicion is the lack of information from China.
-The quick denials of Beijing's involvement and the decision to immediately identify the Wuhan fish market as a source did not convince some US intelligence officials.
+Beijing's quick denials of involvement and the decision to immediately identify the Wuhan seafood market as the source did not convince some US intelligence officials.

 The Chinese government did not respond to multiple requests for comment made through its foreign ministry and its embassy in the United States.